microsoft/OpenAIWorkshop/scenarios/openai_batch_pipeline/README.md

    ![](images/batch_file_upload2.png)

-   >**Note**: Execute "cd OpenAIWorkshop/scenarios/openai_batch_pipeline/document_generation" if you are not inside OpenAIWorkshop/scenarios/openai_batch_pipeline/document_generation directory.
+   > **Note**: Execute "cd OpenAIWorkshop scenarios/openai_batch_pipeline/document_generation" if you are not inside OpenAIWorkshop/scenarios/openai_batch_pipeline/document_generation directory.

 1. Once you have successfully uploaded the JSON files to the storage account, you can navigate to the storage account in the Azure portal and verify that the files have been uploaded.